Warnings: vomiting, Wei Wuxian’s general trauma.

 Wei Wuxian’s jaw ached.
 Who cares? he wanted to ask him.
 He wanted to grab his collar and shake him, to ride the emotions flooding him even through the gaping hole that the absence of his core had dug; he wanted to tell Jiang Cheng, Who cares about keeping face now?
 Why is this more important to you than the rest?

 Jiang Cheng had once defended him before the other sects.
-He had once called Jin Zixuan callous in Gusu after the Jin heir had called Wei Wuxian omega and nothing else.
+He had once called Jin Zixuan callous in Gusu after the Jin heir had called Wei Wuxian kunze and nothing else discourteously.
 He had claimed Wei Wuxian to be a talented cultivator, a disciple of Yunmeng, in front of Wen Chao.